 Your doctor may discuss the outlook for your disease.
 Your prognosis, or chances of survival, will depend on a mix of factors that may include:

-- Your cancer stage (how big the tumor is and how far it’s spread) and grade (how fast the cancer cells grow)
+- Your cancer stage (how big the tumor is and how far it’s spread) and grade (the appearance of the cancerous cells)

 - Your overall health